Washington Court Records

 Sealing and Expunging Criminal Records in Washington

 A criminal record is a chronological history of an individual’s criminal activities within the jurisdiction of the state of Washington.
 It includes records maintained by law enforcement as well as the Washington judiciary.
 These agencies and other criminal justice agencies are official custodians of criminal records.
 Interested individuals and private entities may request and view an individual’s criminal record if the record is in the public domain.
 Sealing or expunging removes these records from the public domain and the access of most government agencies.
 However, this nuanced process involves paying close attention to every step.
-Of course, an individual can successfully initiate and complete the process solo, but alleged offenders are advised to employ an experienced attorney’s services.
+Although individuals may successfully initiate and complete the expungement process alone, alleged offenders generally employ an experienced attorney’s services.
 Nevertheless, due diligence requires that the interested individual is informed on the procedure.

 The Difference Between Sealing and Expunging Criminal Records

 In Washington, sealing and expungement are colloquial terms for removing a record from the public domain.
 These processes are different but share a few similarities.
-There is, however, a third term—vacating a sentencethat refers to clearing the events of trial and conviction.
+There is, however, a third term—vacating a sentence, which refers to clearing the events of trial and conviction.
 However, unlike sealing and expunging, prosecutors reserve the right to prosecute the individual afresh without the restraint of double jeopardy.
-Furthermore, records of a vacated conviction are still available to any interested requester and on background checks.
+Furthermore, records of a vacated conviction may still be available to any interested requester and may appear on background checks.

 Meanwhile, sealing a record removes such a record from public access.
 The record custodians, i.e., the court, police, and criminal justice agencies, will deny unauthorized requests to view the record.
 The conviction still stands in this case.
 Requesters armed with a court order may access sealed records.
 On the other hand, expunging a record means the record custodian has deleted all existing information about the crime in the public domain and destroyed physical copies of the record in its possession.
 In this case, requesters armed with a court order cannot access expunged records.
 However, in some cases, the record custodian will maintain specific data relating to the conviction.